 COVID-19 has shown us how vulnerable we can be, and another pandemic may affect us in the future.

 Extreme rainfall is increasing, and we are prone to flooding from severe weather patterns, especially tropical cyclones and depressions.
-View our flood hazard areas.
+View our flood hazard areas

-The infrastructure that provides services such as electricity could fail.
+Modern life is reliant on a range of services, the infrastructure that provides services such as electricity could fail.

 Large urban and wild fires can affect Hamilton at any time.

 As a large city and major transportation hub, mass casualty could occur in Hamilton.

 Hamilton has a major hazard facility and hazardous substances are transported through the city regularly.

 Weather patterns are changing, and extreme weather events are becoming more intense, and more common.

 As a major city, Hamilton may be impacted by a terrorism incident.

 Volcanic ashfall from volcanoes in Auckland, Tongariro or Taranaki is a real possibility.